-The best part is the amount of money you’ll save over the salon.
-You can get dozens of uses out of a kit that’s under $50 – that’s about what you’d normally pay for one set of dip powder nails.
-To me, it's also a time-saver – I can do my nails in an hour or two every few weeks while I watch TV at night (a time when I'd probably be playing on my phone or watching TV anyway) – the beats spending hours at a salon, in addition to commute time.
+For me, it's also a time-saver.
+I can do my nails in an hour or two every few weeks while I watch TV at night (a time when I'd probably be playing on my phone or watching TV anyway).
+That beats the heck out of spending hours at a nail salon.

-How to Do DIY Dip Powder Nails at Home
+Option 1: How to Do Dip Nails at Home with the Traditional Method

 This is what I started with - uneven, un-buffed nails.

 Use a tougher-grit nail file (around 100 grit) to even your natural nail out as much as possible.
-Buff the surface of the nails with the 180-grit side of your file – not a lot, just enough to take any shine off of the surface.
+Buff the surface of the nails a buffer block - not a lot, just enough to take any shine off of the surface.

-Not bad, but I wanted a little extra length on a couple of nails and I had a little chip in the index finger.
-Luckily, if you have a coffee filter handy, you can easily fix that!
+Not too bad so far, but I wanted a little extra length on a couple of nails and I had a little chip on that index finger.
+Now of course you can apply tips if desired (more on that below), but if you have a coffee filter handy, you can easily fix little flaws!

 Cut a teeny tiny piece of coffee filter - just enough to fit the width of your nail and add the needed length (but not too long).